Planning for a move takes time and effort – and you want to be sure that you’re doing whatever is necessary in order to save time and money on it.

-Another reason you may want to go ahead and rent a truck is because of cost.
-While full service moves are definitely affordable for many people, they may not be included in your budget if you’re in a situation where your new job is paying for your relocation costs.
+Another reason you may want to go ahead and rent a truck is because of the cost.
+While full-service moves are definitely affordable for many people, they may not be included in your budget if you’re in a situation where your new job is paying for your relocation costs.

 What Does Insurance Cost and Cover in a Truck Rental?

 This is completely dependent on the company that is doing the rental.
 Some companies include it in their quote for a small fee.
 Others will give you a variety of quotes based on how much insurance you would like to have and what the company requires you to have as well.